Key Faculty & Specific Research Interests

 Associate Professor of Medicine

-Ige George, MD is the director of the infectious diseases fellowship program.
-He specializes in clinical research focused on the epidemiology and treatment of infections in the immune compromised hosts and solid organ transplant recipients.
+Ige George, MD is Director of the WashU Medicine General ID Clinic.
+As a core faculty member of the ID Fellowship Program, he serves as Director of the Transplant ID Track.
+Dr. George specializes in clinical research focused on the epidemiology and treatment of infections in the immune compromised hosts and solid organ transplant recipients.
 He also serves as the TB physician for the St. Louis City TB and Refugee Clinic.

 Conor Grant, MD, PhD